 What followed was an emergency trip to the University of Missouri to save *Arosa’s life.
 Then came months of treatment by an innovative local veterinarian to whom I credit saving *Arosa.
 Even though the tendons were not repairable, we hoped she could eventually live a pain-free life.

-It’s amazing how closely you’ll bond with an animal when you’ve cared for it’s injuries multiple times a day for nearly a year. *Arosa’s sweet disposition made the gruesome treatment easier.
+It’s amazing how close you’ll bond with an animal when you’ve cared for its injuries multiple times a day for nearly a year. *Arosa’s sweet disposition made the gruesome treatment easier.

 The lack of tendons made *Arosa’s leg stiff.
 She adapted to walking by flexing her hock and lifting that foot higher.
-It seems strange, but after several years she could be ridden at slow gaits.
-We moved to Arizona where *Arosa and I enjoyed hours of gentle trail rides in the desert.
+It seems strange, but after several years I could ride her at slow gaits.
+We moved to Arizona, where *Arosa and I enjoyed hours of gentle trail rides in the desert.
 She also became a Pony Club mount for a young girl’s first low-level experiences in competition.

 *Arosa and I spent hours communing while I groomed her.
-She was not ridden by adults when she got older, but she enjoyed walking around around a paddock with my four-year-old granddaughter.
+I did not ride her when she got older, but she enjoyed walking around a paddock with my four-year-old granddaughter.
 Emma was the last person to ever ride her.

-On March 4, 2010 *Arosa laid down in her stall to rest but had difficulty getting up.
+On March 4, 2010, *Arosa laid down in her stall to rest but had difficulty getting up.
 Her leg wasn’t strong enough to push her weight off the floor anymore.
 This created other health problems.
 After nearly twenty-four hours of the best veterinary care, she worsened.
-Thirteen days short of her twenty-ninth birthday, *Arosa was euthanized.
+Thirteen days short of her twenty-ninth birthday, the veterinarian euthanized *Arosa.

 Her story certainly has great sadness with a lifelong injury caused by the stupidity of one person.
 This sort of ignorance is one reason I’m so adamant about teaching good horsemanship.

 Light from a star lasts past the star’s existence.
-Horses with *Arosa’s gentle spirit are the ones Bedouins let sleep in their tents, spirits for stories and poetry. *Arosa is my gold standard.
+Horses with *Arosa’s gentle spirit are the ones Bedouins let sleep in their tents.
+They are the spirits for stories and poetry. *Arosa is my gold standard.
 She is the one horse I will always wish for; the one I constantly miss.
 Her life enriched me.
-A gift from God.
+A gift.